ajeetwankhede/beginner_tutorials/README.md

 </p>

 ## Overview
-This is a beginner's project in which a package is created.
-The package has two nodes and one topic: node one - publisher (talker), node 2 - subscriber (listener), and topic (chatter).
+This is a beginner's project in which a ROS package is created.
+The package has two nodes, one topic, offers a service, and has two unit tests: node one - publisher (talker), node 2 - subscriber (listener), and topic (chatter).
 The talker publishes a string message on chatter and listener subscribes to chatter.
+Using a service change_text the string message could be changed.
+Talker node also has two unit tests for testing the service.
+It also displays various logging messages while running the node.
+It also broadcasts tf frame talk with a non-zero translation and rotation with respect to the world frame.
+To record the data that is being published, rosbag could be launched from a launch file within the package.

 ## Dependencies
 1. ROS Kinetic - to install ROS follow the [link](http://wiki.ros.org/kinetic/Installation)